 In addition, students participate in innovation and entrepreneurship activities, conference and colloquia events, team working and problem solving, and outreach activities, all with very close industry involvement.
-Our integrated university - industry partnership allows our students unrivalled access to the healthcare, pharmaceutical and clinical research expertise of our academics and industrial partners.

-Studentships cover tuition fees and a tax free stipend for the duration of the four-year programme.
+Studentships cover tuition fees and a tax-free stipend for the duration of the four-year programme.